DraconDev/SamAI/tasks.md

 ## Done

+- [x] sites without icons should have a very cool default icon, maybe a random colorful circle with the first letter of the site in it, like a profile pic, this includes customer sites we add without an icon
 - one fix we need that hte text in the search bar and custom site and add folder are all black which is near impossible to read on our background, and our backgroudn is fine, we just need to adjust the text color
 - [x] the page scraper doesn't follow the same tab style exactly as the rest of the app, we need to fix that, but otherwise looks good
 - [x] make sure our bottom right corner toggle sidebar button is always above the icons, no matter what site is loaded, but obviously we want it behind the side panel when that is open, no fixed a site icon still covering it